>

 Separated Material

-The archive also possesses an accordion which belonged to Graham W. Jackson, Sr.
+The archive also possesses an accordion that belonged to Graham W. Jackson, Sr.

 Miller, Richard Roscoe.
 Slavery and Catholicism.
 Durham, N.C.: North State Publishers, 1957.
 This book, originally located in Box 22, has been taken out of the Graham W. Jackson collection and placed in the rare book collection.